Three Women (TV series): Development

 In July 2019, Showtime acquired rights to Three Women by Lisa Taddeo, with Taddeo attached to write and executive produce.
 On January 30, 2023, Deadline reported that Showtime had decided not to air the completed series, amid a reorganization at parent company Paramount Global and a review of Showtime's programming slate, but was being shopped to other services.
-The series was later picked up by Starz in early February.
+The series was later picked up by Starz in early February 2023.
+The series premiered on September 13, 2024.

 Casting

 In July 2021, Shailene Woodley and DeWanda Wise joined the cast of the series.
 In September 2021, Betty Gilpin joined the cast in a series regular capacity, with Ravi Patel joining in recurring capacity.
 In October 2021, Blair Underwood and Gabrielle Creevy joined the cast in series regular capacity, with Austin Stowell and Lola Kirke joining in recurring capacity.
 In November 2021, Jason Ralph, Blair Redford and Jess Gabor joined in recurring roles.
 In December 2021, John Patrick Amedori joined the cast in a series regular capacity.
 In February 2022, Brían F. O'Byrne and Heather Goldenhersh joined the cast in recurring capacity.